shivannis/xandr-docs-public/xandr-docs/articles/invest/managing-user-logins-and-permissions.md

 ---
 title: Microsoft Invest - Managing User Logins and Permissions
-description: In this article, explore essential resources for managing and controlling user logins and permissions effectively.
+description: In this article, learn how to manage, create, and edit a member user, and explore essential resources for managing and controlling user logins and permissions.
 ---

 # Microsoft Invest - Managing user logins and permissions